ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/ssrs-and-reports.md

 ### Database

 The Report server stores all report server content and application data in a database.
-This is the internal SSRS management database, _this is **not** the ODS Database!_
+This is the internal SSRS management database, _this is **not** the ODS Database!_.
+You may keep on all default settings here if you want.

 ![](media/deploy-ssrs-1b.png)